welldone-software/gulp-durandal/README.md

 True to wrap the generated code and include a Durandal specific version of AlmondJS, to replace the need for the much bigger requiresjs, and create a single and self sufficient output file.
 (Read more about [AlmondJS](https://github.com/jrburke/almond) and the [Durandal version](https://github.com/BlueSpire/almond))

-If the value is a string, it should be the path to an almond script, relative to the grunt cwd.
+If the value is a string, it should be the path to an almond script, relative to the gulp cwd.
 The result is similar to setting the value to `true`, expect the almond script inserted is the one specified here and not the script that comes bundled with the task.

 #### options.extraModules
 Type: `String[]`